 What are minimum and maximum bets for the NHL?

 Sportsbooks will often have a minimum and maximum on how much you can wager.
 These limits may change depending on the sportsbook and the type of bet you are placing.

 At BetMGM, for example, you can place bets starting at $0.50, while at FanDuel the minimum bet is $5.
 While some places, like BetMGM, don’t have a maximum bet amount, sportsbooks can refuse a bet for being too large, at their discretion.

-Many sportsbooks have special offers to entice people to sign up, such as deposit bonuses or risk-free bets.
+Many sportsbooks have special offers to entice people to sign up, such as deposit bonuses.
 Typically, though, bettors will not be able to withdraw the bonus money right away.
 Books will tend to require you to wager a multiple of the bonus (sometimes just 1x, sometimes more) before the money and any winnings from it are yours.

 - FanDuel MA Sportsbook bonus: Refundable first bet up to $2,500.

 - Caesars MA Sportsbook bonus: Up to $1,250 in first-bet insurance.